mitranim/wordplay/readme.md

 existence of "blueprint" implies existence of "redprint" (weaknesses and vulnerabilities, how to destroy the thing) © M

-basstion (fish school of self-defense) © M
+basstion (a fortress only held up by a commandeering tone; a refuge of bass fish; fish school of self-defense) © M

 kotapult (cat launcher) [sla] © K